 We publicly disclose all sources of funding for the Rivard Report.

-Each of our Board members and employees adheres to our Conflict of Interest Policy as the code of ethics published by the Society of Professional Journalists.
+Each of our Board members and employees adheres to our Conflict of Interest Policy and the Code of Ethics published by the Society of Professional Journalists.

 The Rivard Report is a nonprofit corporation and is exempt from taxes under Section 501(c)(3).
-It has its own governing board: Richard “Dick” Schlosberg III is the founding chairman; John “Chico” Newman is the founding vice-chairman; and Lew Moorman is the founding Treasurer.
-Editor & Director Robert Rivard serves as the Board Secretary.
-Founding Directors include Katy Flato, Dan Goodgame, and Laura Saldivar Luna.
+It has its own governing board: John “Chico” Newman is chairman; Wayne Alexander is vice-chairman; and Angie Mock is treasurer.
+Editor & Publisher Robert Rivard serves as the Board Secretary.
+Other members of the Board Directors include Katy Flato, Laura Saldivar Luna and Kate Rogers.

 The Rivard Report Staff: